Google Summer of Code Projects

 Flux usually takes part in Google Summer of Code, as part of the wider Julia organisation.
 We follow the same rules and application guidelines as Julia, so please check there for more information on applying.
 Below are a set of ideas for potential projects (though you are welcome to explore anything you are interested in).

 Flux projects are typically very competitive; we encourage you to get started early, as successful students typically have early PRs or working prototypes as part of the application.
+It is a good idea to simply start contributing via issue discussion and PRs and let a project grow from there; you can take a look at this list of issues for some starter contributions.

 Are you a performance nut?
 Help us implement cutting-edge CUDA kernels in Julia for operations important across deep learning, scientific computing and more.
 We also need help developing our wrappers for machine learning, sparse matrices and more, as well as CI and infrastructure.
 Contact us to develop a project plan.